JoyceLi-Xilinx/Vitis-In-Depth-Tutorial/Hardware_Accelerators/Feature_Tutorials/01-rtl_kernel_workflow - VCK190/package_ip.md

     set_property sdx_kernel_type rtl $core
     ```

-4. After setting these properties you can optionally run the **ipx::check_integrity [ipx::current_core]** command, and your IP should pass the check.
+3. After setting these properties you can optionally run the **ipx::check_integrity [ipx::current_core]** command, and your IP should pass the check.

    You are now ready to package the IP.
 However, first check that an archive file will be generated when packaging the IP.

-5. Look in the **After Packaging** section of the Review and Package window.
-If you see that an archive will not be generated, then you should enable the archive:
+4. Look in the **After Packaging** section of the Review and Package window.
+If you see that an archive will not be generated, then you should enable the archive by following steps:

-6. In the Review and Package window, select **Edit packaging settings**.This displays the Settings dialog box with the IP Package section displayed.
+  - In the Review and Package window, select **Edit packaging settings**.This displays the Settings dialog box with the IP Package section displayed.

-7. Under the After Packaging section of the dialog box, enable **Create archive of IP** as shown below, and click **OK**.
+  - Under the After Packaging section of the dialog box, enable **Create archive of IP** as shown below, and click **OK**.

    ![Enable Archive](./images/enable_archive_settings.png)

    You should see the Review and Package window change to reflect that an archive will now be created.

-7. Click **Package IP**.
+5. Click **Package IP**.

    After packaging the IP you should see dialog box indicating that the IP packaged successfully.